DD16 / BIO-architects

 -

-From the architect.
+Text description provided by the architects.
 DD16 is a prototype of a modular compact house that was made for installation in remote places and extreme conditions.
 The house consists of 2 modules that are made at the factory.

 The prototype was designed and made as a tourist equipment where the weight of every detail is taken into account so it can be used in very harsh conditions.
 All the constructive elements were subject to change as well as the interior finishing compared to the regular houses.
 The frame is made of laminated wood with milled ports.